Cataract Surgery in Dallas

 Since 1961, thousands of patients have chosen our team of highly skilled eye doctors and surgeons for their cataract removal surgeries.
 Key-Whitman Eye Center offers the latest advances in cataract technology, like femtosecond laser cataract surgery.
 No matter which option you choose, cataract surgery is a proven procedure that has a long history of being extremely safe and effective.

-Everyone gets cataracts at some point because it is a natural part of the aging process.
-In the United States, approximately 22 million people over 40 experience cataracts.
-If left untreated, cataracts can rob you of your independence and limit your quality of life.
+Everyone gets cataracts at some point in their lives, because it is a natural part of aging.
+In the United States, approximately 22 million people over the age of 40 experience cataracts.
+Left untreated, cataracts can rob you of your independence and limit your quality of life.
 It’s important to get checked for cataracts because it is the leading cause of blindness among adults.

-Cataracts occur when the natural crystalline lens or focusing lens behind the pupil, begins to become cloudy and dense, this stops light from entering the retina.
-Cataracts typically begins to occur in our 40s and 50s when individuals notice that their vision is just not as clear particularly first at near.
-The progression happens so gradually, that many people don’t realize how much vision they are losing until daily activities are affected like using the computer or driving at night.
-Only after the procedure, do patients realize that they had been missing out on seeing vivid colors and often our patients wish they had done the procedure sooner.
+Cataracts occur when the natural crystalline lens or focusing lens behind the pupil begins to become cloudy and dense, which stops light from entering the retina.
+You may begin to notice in your 40s or 50s that your vision is just not as clear as it used to be.
+However, because this progression happens so gradually, many people don’t realize how much vision they are losing until daily activities are affected, like using the computer or driving at night.
+Only after the procedure do patients realize that they had been missing out on seeing vivid colors and often our patients wish they had done the procedure sooner.

 - Blurred or distorted vision

 - Loss of Clarity and Brightness of Colors

 - Sensitivity to Light – Excessive Glare and Halos Around Lights Especially at Night